 Geoffrey A. Hosking, historian

 The Soviet regime responded to the scissors crisis by introducing policies to force down the price of manufactured goods.
 First, in 1923 it resumed exports of grain.
-This not only provided the regime with funds for infrastructure, it reduced the amount of surplus grain in Russia and caused food prices to slowly rise.
-Moscow also tightened its grip on under-performing industries, setting ambitious production targets, cutting staff numbers in labour intensive sectors and making production more cost efficient.
+This not only provided the regime with funds for infrastructure, it also reduced the amount of surplus grain in Russia and caused food prices to slowly rise.
+Moscow also tightened its grip on under-performing industries, setting ambitious production targets, cutting staff numbers in labour-intensive sectors and making production more cost-efficient.
 Stores and market holders who sold commodities at inflated prices were forcibly closed (more than 250,000 were shut down in 1923-24).
 Meanwhile, the Commissariat of Trade was given an expanded role as a distributor and retailer of consumer goods, reducing the impact of profiteering Nepmen.
 In other words, the Soviet government itself became involved in buying and selling manufactured items at more reasonable prices.
-These measures produced gradual improvement in the situation.
+These measures produced a gradual improvement in the situation.
 By April 1924 industrial prices had begun to fall and the blades of the ‘scissors’ were slowly closing.
 The Scissors Crisis was never finally resolved, however.
 Shortages of industrial and manufactured goods remained a constant problem under the NEP.

-1. The Scissors Crisis was an economic problem, triggered by the New Economic Policy (NEP), that appeared in Soviet Russia in the mid 1920s.
+1. The Scissors Crisis was an economic problem, triggered by the New Economic Policy (NEP), that appeared in Soviet Russia in the mid-1920s.

 2. As agricultural production rapidly increased, food prices fell.
 In contrast, shortages of industrial and manufactured goods caused their prices to rise.

 3. The growing disparity between food and commodity prices, when drawn on a line graph, represented a pair of open scissors, hence the name of the crisis.